-- The dental specialist will at that point have the option to distinguish the conceivable reason for the bad breath.
+- The dental specialist will have the option to distinguish the conceivable reason for the bad breath.

 How can I tell if l have bad breath?

-Lots of small signs can indicate that you have bad breath.
+Lots of little signs can indicate that you have bad breath.
 Have you ever noticed people stepping away as you start to talk?

-To know whether you have bad breath, just lick the inside of your wrist and sniff- if it smells bad, then your breath is bad or ask someone whom you trust.
+To know whether you have bad breath, lick the inside of your wrist and sniff- if it smells bad, then you have a bad breath issue.

 Causes of Bad Breath :

-The breakdown of food particles in and around teeth can cause foul odor.
+The breakdown of food particles in and around teeth can cause a foul odour.
 Eating foods containing certain oils is another source of bad breath.
-Onions and garlic are best known examples but other vegetables and spices can also cause bad breath.
+Onions and garlic are the best-known examples, but other vegetables and spices can also cause bad breath.

 Tobacco causes bad breath.
 The only way to avoid this is to quit smoking.
-Also, smoking causes staining, loss of taste and irritates the gums.
+Also, smoking causes staining and loss of taste and irritates the gums.
 Smokers are likely to have gum disease and also have a higher risk of developing cancer of the mouth, lung cancer, and heart disease.

-In about 10% of bad breath cases the bad odor do not come from the mouth.
-Certain illnesses such as some cancers, metabolic disorders, can cause distinctive breath odor due to the chemicals they produce.
-Diabetes, kidney and liver failure can lead to fishy smell.
+In about 10% of bad breath cases, the bad odour does not come from the mouth.
+Certain illnesses such as some cancers, and metabolic disorders, can cause distinctive breath odour due to the chemicals they produce.
+Diabetes, kidney and liver failure can lead to a fishy smell.

 In Dry Mouth, Saliva naturally washes away the acids from your mouth and helps to keep the bacteria growth under balance.
-When saliva production lacks bacterias likely to grow and cause bad breath.
+When saliva production lacks bacteria, likely to grow and cause bad breath.